 Once they got a few of their friends using it, they noticed how the product functioned once it spread across an entire organization.

-Straight away, the Slack team noticed that at larger organizations, people were created lots of different channels, which created a lot of confusion across the organization.
-Seeing this, Slack quickly introduced channel descriptions as well as a per channel user count.
+Straight away, the Slack team noticed that at larger organizations, people were created with lots of different channels, which created a lot of confusion across the organization.
+Seeing this, Slack quickly introduced channel descriptions as well as a per-channel user count.

 These small changes made the product exponentially more usable for larger teams.

-The UX team at Slack also blends traditional research methods like fields studies with more modern techniques, like fielding product support calls for a couple of weeks.
+The UX team at Slack also blends traditional research methods like field studies with more modern techniques, like fielding product support calls for a couple of weeks.